 Applicants with Disabilities

-Applicants with disabilities who wish to apply via JUPAS may submit information in relation to their disabilities via their JUPAS accounts for consideration by the 9 JUPAS participating-institutions and the SSSDP institutions.
+Applicants with disabilities who wish to apply via JUPAS may submit information in relation to their disabilities via their JUPAS accounts for consideration by the 9 JUPAS participating-institutions and the SSSDP institutions (the Institutions).
 Provision of such information is however on a voluntary basis.
-Such arrangements are intended to enable such applicants to find out as early as possible the special assistance and facilities the 9 JUPAS participating-institutions and the SSSDP institutions could provide to them on their admissions.
-The arrangements also help the 9 JUPAS participating-institutions and the SSSDP institutions identify those applicants with disabilities so that they could provide help and advice at an early stage and give appropriate considerations to the applicants concerned.
+Such arrangements are intended to enable such applicants to find out as early as possible the special assistance and facilities the Institutions could provide to them on their admissions.
+The arrangements also help the Institutions identify those applicants with disabilities so that they could provide help and advice at an early stage and give appropriate considerations to the applicants concerned.

 Applicants who have disabilities may submit details of their disabilities and upload supporting documents via their JUPAS accounts on or before the deadline of 7 December 2022 (11:59 pm).

-For applicants who cannot submit details of their disabilities and upload supporting documents on or before the deadline of 8 December 2021 (11:59 pm), late submission may be accepted.
+For applicants who cannot submit details of their disabilities and upload supporting documents on or before the deadline of 7 December 2022 (11:59 pm), late submission may be accepted.
+Applicants who need to request for late submissions should contact the JUPAS Office as soon as possible and no later than 31 May 2023.

 The term "disability" refers to the following types of disabilities: